kalekundert/bind_dna/notebook/20190501_run_ashworth2006_on_zif268/run_ashworth2006_on_zif268.rst

   code is so fucking bad...

-   - Ok, in python, you need to explicitly set ``relax.constrain_coords()`` in addition to the setting to constrain to either starting of native coords.
+   - Ok, in python, you need to explicitly set ``relax.constrain_coords()`` in addition to the setting to constrain to either starting or native coords.
      So fucking bad...

 - The ``relax.ramp_down_constraints()`` method doesn't really seem to do